robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 1.)
 You will write a detailed AI prompt for an image generator like Midjourney to capture the essense of the essay.
 You will add this under the [Midjourney] subheading.

 Please write your essay inside <essay> tags.
-Aim for approximately 500-750 words, keeping in mind that the goal is to capture Bourdain's style rather than adhering to a strict word count.
+Aim for a maximum of 750 words, keeping in mind that the goal is to capture Bourdain's style rather than adhering to a strict word count.